IBM-Cloud/ansible-collection-ibm/docs/ibm_dl_provider_gateway.rst

     (Required for new resource) Gateway speed in megabits per second

-  customer_account_id (True, str, None)
-    (Required for new resource) Customer IBM Cloud account ID for the new gateway.
-A gateway object containing the pending create request will become available in the specified account.

-  bgp_asn (True, int, None)
-    (Required for new resource) BGP ASN

   name (True, str, None)
     (Required for new resource) The unique user-defined name for this gateway

+  port (True, str, None)
+    (Required for new resource) Gateway port

+  tags (False, list, None)
+    Tags for the direct link gateway

   id (False, str, None)